AidenBosman124/OPSC7312_POE_Task2/README.md

 - Google Maps API key
 - Mapbox API key
 - API key for eBird
 - Android API 34 to run
+- Light Mode (The app does not run properly in dark mode)

 ## Installation

-Follow these steps to set up the Bird Watching App on your local environment:
+Follow these steps to set up the Bird Watching App in your local environment:

 1. Clone the repository: